windley/CS462-Event-Edition/design_exercises/APIsAndErrors.md

 3. The response body

 Ensure that the response body includes information about how the client can make forward progress where applicable.
 If you use relationship attributes (```rel```) be sure to define what they mean.
+In contemplating this, ask yourself "what are the reasonable next states in this process?"